 - One of the foremost reasons for the robust economic growth for China is the economic reforms that came about in 1978.
 The World Bank stated that China’s economy grew from 150 billion (1978) to 12.245 billion (2017).

 - China is recognised throughout the world due to its distinct and unique nuclear weapons and is also known for the second-largest defence budget throughout the world.

-- Chinese are behind inventions such as printing, paper-making and compass.
+- Chinese are behind inventions such as printing, paper-making and the compass.

 - Chinese companies such as Huawei and Lenovo are well known throughout the world, making China play an important role in telecommunications and computers made in China are considered the best around the World.

 - In 2018, China launched the most satellites than any country.China-35 , USA-30

 - China has the most active cell phones of any country.
 It has the largest broadband and internet users and almost all Chinese have access to 4G internet.

 - There were around 229 airports in 2017, with almost 240 planned by 2020.
 More than two-thirds of the airports under construction worldwide in 2013 were in China and Boeing expects that China’s fleet of active commercial aircraft in China will expand from 1,910 in 2011 to 5,980 in 2031.
 In just five years—from 2013 to 2018—China bought 1000 planes from Boeing.

 With rapid expansion in civil aviation, the largest airports in China have also joined the ranks of the busiest around the world.
 In 2018, Beijing’s Capital Airport ranked second in the world by passenger amount.
 From 2010, the Hong Kong International Airport and Shanghai Pudong International Airport have been marked as the first and third in air cargo tonnage.